Layered with a creamy fudge frosting, this easy-to-make cake is moist with a deep chocolate flavor. My favorite choice for a classic celebration cake!

 - Chocolate frosting recipe

 - Preheat oven to 350F/180C.
-Generously butter two 8-inch (or three 6-inch cake pans) and dust with cocoa powder, tapping the ramekins slightly to remove any excess.
+Generously butter two 8-inch cake pans that are at least 2-inches high, and dust with cocoa powder, tapping the ramekins slightly to remove any excess.

 - In a large bowl, place flour, cocoa powder, baking powder, baking soda, salt, and sugar.
 Mix until combined.
 Set aside.

 - In a medium bowl, mix together eggs, oil, vanilla, buttermilk, and water.
 Whisk until smooth.
 Add egg mixture into flour mixture and mix until smooth.
 Don’t overbeat – batter will be lumpy at first, but mix gently and eventually stir with a whisk just until smooth.
-Batter will be very thin.
+The batter will be very thin and liquid.
+That's ok.

 - Scrape batter into prepared pans.
-Bake cakes for about 20-25 minutes, or until a skewer inserted into the center comes out clean or with just a few moist crumbs.
-Allow to cool for 10 minutes in the pan before unmolding, then let cake cool completely on a wire rack.
+Bake cakes for about 30-35 minutes (depending on your oven - this might take longer), or until a skewer inserted into the center comes out clean or with just a few moist crumbs.
+Allow to cool for 10 minutes in the pan before unmolding, then let cakes cool completely on a wire rack.

 - Store cake in the fridge for up to 3 days.
 Bring to room temperature before serving.